 - Speech pathologies

-The leading causes of infant brain hemorrhage are hypoxic-ischemic encephalopathy (HIE) and traumatic birth.
-HIE decreases the amount of well-oxygenated blood in certain areas, sometimes causing brain damage and hemorrhage.
-Traumatic delivery from use of forceps or vacuum extractors, or cases in which the baby gets stuck in the birth canal, can also cause injury to the head and brain and result in hemorrhage.
+The leading causes of infant brain bleeds is hypoxic-ischemic encephalopathy (HIE), a type of injury resulting from a traumatic birth.
+HIE decreases the amount of oxygenated blood in certain areas, sometimes causing brain damage and hemorrhage.
+Brain bleeds can also result from the use of tools like forceps or vacuum extractors, in cases where the baby gets stuck in the birth canal.
+This can also cause trauma to the head and brain and result in hemorrhage.

 The information presented above is intended only to be a general educational resource.
 It is not intended to be (and should not be interpreted as) medical advice.
 If you have questions about infant brain hemorrhages or posthemorrhagic hydrocephalus, please consult with a medical professional.